 Stiles introduced us to this adorably packaged mattifying primer, which she says is a staple product in her kit, especially for summer.
 The formula works to blur and plump skin without creating a thick layer of silicone on the surface.
-It's a product that even primer-phobes stand behind, and you can pick it up at your local CVS.
+It's a product that even primer-phobes stand behind.

-Most makeup artists have drugstore wipes in their kits, but these are the only ones they're truly passionate about.
+You'll find drugstore wipes in just about every makeup artists' kits, but these are the only ones they're truly passionate about.
 "I love these!" says Spyksma.
 "They smell delish, feel super gentle on your skin, and remove all your face makeup without leaving your skin feeling stripped or dry.
 Your skin feels soft and clean after using."

 Though it's a little pricy for a drugstore product, this sunscreen is beloved by makeup artists, beauty editors, and consumers.
 It's lightweight and works nicely under makeup.
 "This is my go-to sunscreen and I use it personally every day," says Morris.
 "You won't get breakouts with this one."
 In fact, the SPF 60 version of this sunscreen earned a perfect score from consumer reports.

-Celebrity makeup artist Jamie Greenberg swears by this iconic $7 mascara (it's one of the only ones she keeps in her kit).
+Celebrity makeup artist Jamie Greenberg swears by this iconic mascara under $10 (it's one of the only ones she keeps in her kit).
 Few mascaras offer as much clump-free lift and volume.

 Exfoliating and moisturizing your lips before lipstick application is a really, really good move, which makeup artists know better than anyone.
 To do this, Hollywood makeup artist Amy Strozzi is a huge fan of this super-affordable tube of hydrating polish, which uses real sugar crystals to remove any dryness or flakes and then melts down for a hydrating effect.